Aepelzen/AepelzensModules/README.md

 ## GateSeq

-A Gate Sequencer intended for polyrhythms.
+A Gate Sequencer with pattern support intended for polyrhythms.
 Every channel has it's own clock input and length.
 There is also a global clock input and an internal clock.
 Furthermore each channel has a probability setting that sets the probability that an active beat will be sent out.

+To set the length for a channel hit the length button.
+It will turn red to indicate that you are now in length-mode.
+In this mode every channel has a red step button (or a yellow one if that step is also active) which indicates the last step in the sequence.
+Just press another step to change the length.
+To leave length-mode push the length button again.
+The length settings are tied to the pattern and will get copied if you copy a pattern.

+To copy a pattern, select the pattern you want to copy first.
+Push the copy button to enable copy-mode, switch to the target pattern and hit the copy button again to paste your pattern.
+This will overwrite the target pattern.

+The switch over the pattern input determines wheater all channel positions should be reset when switching patterns (i. e. start the pattern from the beginning).
+This might be useful to realign the channels when switching from a pattern that uses different lengths per channel.
+When inactive the pattern will just keep running.

+### Pattern Merging (work in progress)

+You can create new patterns out of existing ones by merging them.
+The workflow is similar to copying.
+Select the base-pattern first and push the merge button.
+Now select another pattern and this new pattern will get merged with the base-pattern according to the merge-mode (selected with the knob below the merge button).
+The base pattern defines the channel lengths (this might change in future versions).
+Currently the following merge modes are available:
+* OR
+* AND
+* XOR
+* NOR
+* Random (choose one of the two patterns randomly for each step and channel)

 ## QuadSeq